networknext/next/docs/run_a_test_client.md

 ## 2. Run a test client

-There is already a test server in google cloud, under a separate buyer account called "Test".
+There is already a test server running in google cloud, under a buyer account called "Test".

 You can run a local client, and it will connect to this server automatically: